 - What rate (or price) can I qualify for?

-- What can I do to help ensure that I get the “best life insurance” for me?
+- How can I help ensure I get the “best life insurance” for me?

-So, let’ dive right in!
+So, let’s dive right in!

 Can I qualify for life insurance after I’ve been diagnosed with Asthma?